youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 ## What is PWM?

 At it's most basic, PWM is used to simulate an analog signal using a digital source (like a GPIO pin).
 As an example, an LED's brightness and/or color can be modified by varying the voltage supplied to the LED.
 A variety of analog devices, such as a motor's speed, can be controlled in the same way.
-PWM simulates varying voltages by varying the length of the digital power pulse within a given duration (range).
-The ratio of the power pulse value vs the range value is called a duty cycle.
-For example, a range value of 10 and a pulse value of 1 has a duty cycle of 1/10, or 0.1, or 10%.
-This example duty cycle means power is flowing for 10% of the time.
-A duty cycle of 10% with a 10 volt input would  result in a 1 volt output.
+PWM simulates varying voltages by varying the length of the digital power pulse within a given duration.

+In addition to what's presented here, [Introduction to PWM: How Pulse Width Modulation works](https://www.kompulsa.com/introduction-pwm-pulse-width-modulation-works/) describes some of the same concepts described here as well as a few more examples of how PWM can be used.
+The [References](#references) section has links to more sources of PWM information.

 The follow sections cover the main points:

 * [Terminology](#Terminology) defines terms that will be used throughout the document
 * [Primary concepts](#Primary-concepts) describes the major concepts

-In addition to what's presented here, [Introduction to PWM: How Pulse Width Modulation works](https://www.kompulsa.com/introduction-pwm-pulse-width-modulation-works/) describes some of the same concepts described here as well as a few more examples of how PWM can be used.
-The [References](#references) section has links to more sources of PWM information.

 ### Terminology

 My research into PWM involved reading several articles[^1] [^2] [^3] as well as examining the code of several PWM software libraries in various languages [^4] [^5] [^6].
 These various sources aren't completely consistent in the terminology they use.
 Here are some of the common terms, their aliases, and definitions.
 See the diagram below for a visual representation of the terms.

-__TODO: Make better pictures.
-Reduce the number of definitions, otherwise this section seems to busy?
-Maybe additional terms could be defined where they're used.
-Clock Tick and Resolution are obvious choices.
-GPIO Pins and Channel could also be defined in context of where they're used.__

 <img style="border:1px solid black" src="/images/pwmfordummies/PWMPulsePeriod.png" align="center" width="800" height="400"/>
 <figcaption align="left"><center><i style="color:black;">PWM timing diagram</i></center></figcaption>

 * __Frequency__ - Per Wikipedia [^11], _frequency is the number of occurrences of a repeating event per unit of time_.
 In electronics an event is the peak of a wave to the next peak of the wave (analog).
 In digital terms an event is from the leading edge of one pulse to the leading edge of the next pulse.
-The diagram above shows frequency in digital terms, pulses.
+Frequency is measured in Hertz, which is the number of repeating events per second.
 * __Period__ - Also from Wikipedia [^11], period is the duration of time of one cycle in a repeating event.
+Period is measured in seconds.
 So period is how long something takes vs. frequency which is how many times an event occurs in a given duration of time.
 This makes period the reciprocal of the frequency[^10] and vice versa, ie., _unit of time per event_ vs. _events per unit of time_.
-For example, a period of 10 seconds has a frequency of 1/10.
-Frequency is measured in Hertz which is defined as _number of events per second_.
-So in this example a frequency of 1/10 is 0.1Hz or _one event per 10 seconds_.
-In the diagram above the period is 10 milliseconds(0.01 seconds).
-Frequency is therefore 1/0.01 which is 100Hz.
+In the above diagram the period is 10 milliseconds (ms).
+So the frequency in the above diagram is `1/.01` or 100.
+Since frequency is measured in Hertz, or events/second, the frequency in the above diagram is 100Hz.
 * __Clock source__[^8] - Also called a clock, it sets the rate at which the clock advances.
 * __PWM clock__ - Sometimes also called a clock so this gets a bit confusing.
 The PWM clock's underlying input is the clock source.
 Different hardware devices, such as motors and servos, only work within specific period ranges.
 Often the source clock is too fast for these devices.
 The PWM clock is created by dividing the clock source's frequency with a number that will result in the PWM clock operating at a frequency that's appropriate for a given device.
 Different devices will need different PWM clock speeds.
 The number used as the denominator in this calculation is frequently called the __divisor__ in software libraries and the BCM2835 Data Sheet[^9].
 * __Pulse__ - From the "P" in PWM.
 This is the minimum length of time a PWM pin's output is set to high or low.
 Its minimum length is governed by the speed of the PWM clock.
 I'll use pulse throughout this document, mostly because it's in the name.